paulhibbitts/top-10-docsify-this-tips/README.md

 - Load a GitHub, Codeberg or raw source Markdown file URL into the Docsfy-This Web Page Builder to turn any Markdown file into a web page even more quickly.

+## Automatic "Edit This Page" Links

+- Automatically add an "Edit this Page" link to your GitHub or Codeberg-hosted content for collaborative editing, which is customizable using the edit-link, edit-link-text, or edit-link-emoji URL parameters.

 ## Pre-Configured Web Page Builder (WPB) URLs

 - Use pre-configured URLs, for example, to save time and instantly load settings like dark mode, Sidebar levels, or consistent visual styling options.